Chart Color Schemes

 Strathfield South's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Strathfield South's health outcomes show excellent results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Strathfield South's health outcomes show remarkable results according to AreaSearch's evaluation of mortality rates and chronic condition prevalence.
 The area has a very low prevalence of common health conditions across all age groups.

-Approximately 54% (~2013 people) have private health cover, compared to Greater Sydney's 59.9%.
-Arthritis and asthma are the most common medical conditions, affecting 5.8% and 5.7% of residents respectively.
-76.0% of residents report being completely clear of medical ailments, compared to 74.6% in Greater Sydney.
-Working-age residents have low chronic condition prevalence.
-The area has a higher proportion of seniors (17.3%, or 642 people) than Greater Sydney (15.4%).
-Despite this, health outcomes among seniors are strong and align with national rankings.
+Approximately 54% (~2,013 people) of Strathfield South's total population has private health cover, compared to Greater Sydney's 59.9%.
+Arthritis and asthma were found to be the most prevalent medical conditions, affecting 5.8 and 5.7% of residents respectively.
+Around 76.0% of residents declared themselves completely clear of medical ailments, compared to 74.6% in Greater Sydney.
+Working-age residents exhibit low chronic condition prevalence.
+The area has 17.6% (653 people) of residents aged 65 and over, higher than Greater Sydney's 15.4%.
+Health outcomes among seniors are notably strong, aligning with national rankings similar to the general population.

 Frequently Asked Questions - Health